ethereum/EIPs/EIPS/eip-metanft_keystore_contr.md

 **Restriction**: A configuration data structure associated with a Property within the MetaNFT.
 Restrictions are REQUIRED to define conditions under which a Property can be modified.

-### MetaNFT Functionality
-A MetaNFT MUST extend the functionality of traditional NFTs through the incorporation of Properties and Restrictions in its internal storage.
-The Properties and Restrictions of a MetaNFT SHALL be stored on-chain and be made accessible to smart contracts.
-The interface defining this interaction is as follows:

-**Examples of Properties**:

-**Metadata**: This could include the name, description, image URL, and other metadata associated with the NFT.
-For example, in the case of an art NFT, the setProperty function could be used to set the artist's name, the creation date, the medium, and other relevant information.

-**Ownership History**: The setProperty function could be used to record the ownership history of the NFT.
-Each time the NFT is transferred, a new entry could be added to the ownership history property.

-**Royalties**: The setProperty function could be used to set a royalties property for the NFT.
-This could specify a percentage of future sales that should be paid to the original creator.

-**Zero-Knowledge Proofs**: The setProperty function could be used to store Identity information related to the NFTs owner and signed by KYC provider.

-**Oracle Subscription**: An oracle system can stream data periodically into the Property.

-**Examples of restrictions**:

-**Transfer Restrictions**: The setRestriction function could be used to limit who the NFT can be transferred to.
-For example, it could be used to prevent the NFT from being transferred to certain addresses in the case of Soulbound tokens.

-**Usage Restrictions**: The setRestriction function could be used to limit how the NFT can be used.
-For example, in the case of a digital asset in a game, the setRestriction function could be used to specify that the asset can only be used in certain ways or at certain times.

-**Geographical Restrictions**: The setRestriction function could be used to limit where the NFT can be used.
-For example, in the case of a ticket to a physical event, the setRestriction function could be used to specify that the ticket can only be used in a certain location.

 ### Interface

 ```solidity